Beginners guide about the Spanish proficiency level report used in Dual language instruction

 The below illustration is from the Utah State Office of Education.
 This is a snapshot of grade-level reports that schools use when they offer Spanish immersion programs across the US.

-Each report contains valuable information that can help us as parents see strengths or weaknesses in Spanish language proficiency for listening, speaking, reading, and writing.
+Each report contains valuable information that can help parents see strengths or weaknesses in Spanish language proficiency.
+Score reports describe language ability for listening, speaking, reading, and writing.
 Note that the above information was not discussed during parent-teacher conferences for my kids.
-However each year, I saved each report to compare their Spanish language proficiency growth over the years.
+However, each year, I saved each score report to compare their Spanish language proficiency growth over the years.

 Understanding Domain Sections